 A bridge is a structure made of metal or concrete that connects one end to another be it roadways or railways.
 As basic as that might sound, bridges have helped change the lives of people.
 They have provided people access to the outside world, made life easier for people, and opened routes for them, both literally and metaphorically.

 When one thinks of Kolkata, the image of the Howrah bridge pops into one's head.
 Howrah Bridge is the most famous landmark of Kolkata.
 Located over the Hooghly river, this iconic bridge in India dates back to 1943.
 It is suspended over the river and is a cantilever bridge that is; it is supported only on the ends.
 It took six years to complete this bridge, and in its constructed, not a single bolt or nut was used.
-The steel for this was provided by the Tata Iron and Steel Company.
+The Tata Iron and Steel Company provided the steel for this.
 Each day, thousands of vehicles and pedestrians use this bridge.
 Today, the British Era bridge still stands tall and has stood the test of time.

 3. Vidyasagar Setu, Kolkata